An Opportunity Like No Other

 Finding Inspiration from Challenge

-This past year, TTS leaders demonstrated extraordinary dedication and creativity to offer a huge variety of programs that safely met the unique needs and interests of youth in their communities.
+In the past two years, TTS leaders have demonstrated extraordinary dedication and creativity in offering a huge variety of programs that safely meet the unique needs and interests of youth in their communities.
 Leaders at Brooklyn Park Library and Brooklyn Center Library partnered with the Brooklyn Park “Rec on the Go” program for activities like teaching youth to build their own terrariums.
 Hosmer Library TTS created a Minecraft Club where youth could alleviate isolation by meeting together and solving challenges in a virtual world.
 Inspired by the common struggle of at-home learning, the squad leaders at Franklin Library did a deep dive into the topic of motivation.
 They interviewed psychologists and social workers, then developed and distributed motivational kits to students.
-In 2021, they also designed and produced a series of interviews for their Instagram channel featuring professionals with messages for young people, like a research data manager, a human rights lobbyist, and a self-employed influencer.

 Building the Leaders of Tomorrow

 The TTS program goes beyond impressive numbers, helping participants and leaders alike grow in skills and confidence.
 One squad leader shared with us: “At the beginning of this job, I was very timid.
 I was more of a team member than a team leader.
-However, as time progressed, the size of our team became smaller and smaller.
+However, as time progressed, the size of our team became smaller.
 My shyness was getting tested more often.
 COVID pushed me to come out of my comfort zone so that the projects could become possible.
-At times, I acted as the team leader and I had to share more of my ideas.
-This was always something I struggled with, but with this job, I learned to speak and act confidently.”
+At times, I acted as the team leader and shared more of my ideas.
+This was always something I struggled with in the past, but with this job, I learned to speak and act confidently.”

 The Future of TTS Depends on Generous Support of Friends Like You

-With the support of donors, Friends of the Hennepin County Library is contributing $150,000 to Teen Tech Squad in 2021, which allows the continued development of future leaders in STEAM across the county.
+With the support of donors, Friends of the Hennepin County Library is contributing $542,000 in support of youth development programming, including Teen Tech Squad in 2022, which allows the continued development of future leaders in STEM across the county.
 The generous support of library Friends also offers our adult mentors and teen leaders the opportunity to pivot quickly to meet the challenges of today when the communities served by our eight Teen Tech Squads across Hennepin County are hit the most by hardship.
 As the program continues to adapt to the changing times, TTS leaders are committed to doing their best to ensure their programming continues to reach as many youth as possible, building futures and sparking inspiration.